 In addition to the Knight Loan, the Company granted Knight a 0.5% royalty on total net sales of all products until the original maturity date of the Knight Loan.
 The royalty was initially recorded at fair value and subsequently carried at amortized cost using the effective interest rate method.
 The initial fair value of the royalty was determined using future revenue forecasts for the term of the Knight Loan and a discount rate of 18%.
-During the three and year ended December 31, 2018, the Company revised the fair value of the royalty, using future revenue forecasts for the term of the Knight Loan.
+During the three months ended March 31, 2019, the Company revised the fair value of the royalty, using future revenue forecasts for the term of the Knight Loan.